SullyCode/SullyCode/README.md

 - 👀 I’m interested in back end Java development
 - 💻 I have sucessfully completed a 3 month fully immersive software engineering bootcamp at Aston university allowing me to establish strong logical reasoning, attention to detail and problem-solving skills.
-- 🌱 I’m currently learning HTML, CSS, Spring Boot
+- 🌱 I’m currently learning HTML, CSS, Javascript, Spring Boot
 - 💞️ I’m looking to break into the tech industry and follow my passion for coding
 - 📫 How to reach me: LinkedIn https://www.linkedin.com/in/saleyman-shah-924592227 | Email: shahsaleyman@gmail.com